 Working Group sessions take place regularly in different cities of Europe and Eurasia.

-Austria at the centre of a common economic space: November 11, 2019, Vienna
+Vienna: Austria at the centre of a common economic space

 On November 11, Dr. Wolfgang Schüssel, former Austrian Chancellor, spoke in Vienna at the invitation of the Lisbon Vladivostok Initiative.
 The 60 high level guests from politics, economics, and science discussed current geopolitical developments with the experienced state politician and discussed opportunities for a rapprochement between the European Union (EU) and the Eurasian Economic Union (EAEU).
 DDr.
 Elisabeth Stampfl-Blaha, Director of Austrian Standards, discussed the most current practical form of cooperation: the harmonisation of technical norms and standards.
 Gunter Deuber, Senior Director of Raiffeisen Bank International, presented the view of the financial markets on Russia and its neighbouring countries as well as current developments in the banking sector.
 Ulf Schneider, co-chairman of the Initiative, gave an introduction to the working group for a Common Economic Space, and moderated the up-following discussion.